rlong711/CSC120-A5/reflection.md

 - What are your initial impressions of how `Association` affects your programming?
 - What worked, what didn't, what advice would you give someone taking this course in the future?

+My initial thoughts were that Association makes programming more difficult.
+In some senses I still feel that way.
+It is difficult for me to remember what kind of associations and how that is all supposed to work in practice.
+I do think that more practice will help me solidify that understanding.
+I also see the value in getting the idea of Association down pat.
+Having the code borken up into different classes makes the project feel more manageable and makes it easier to read and comprehend.
+For me, association made me hav a lot more naming and syntax errors then usual.
+I think this is because I don't fully understand the ins and outs of each data type, and what can be manipulated/accessed.

+Looking at sample code from classwork, slides, and past assignments really helped me.
+It gave me something to refer to.
+I would reccomend future students to save all of their coding work because you never know when a method/block of code will be a good resource.
+Trying to do too much of this project at once definetly does not work for me.
+I am one of those people who likes to get an assignment done in one sitting, so breaking it up into parts is something I struggle with.
+I definelty reccommend breaking it up.